AdobeDocs/campaign-classic.en/help/installation/using/integration-into-a-web-server-for-linux.md

     systemctl start nlserver
     ```

-## Launch the Web server and testing the configuration{#launching-the-web-server-and-testing-the-configuration}
+## Launching the Web server and testing the configuration{#launching-the-web-server-and-testing-the-configuration}

 You can now test the configuration by starting Apache.
 The Adobe Campaign module should now display its banner on the console (two banners on certain operating systems):